mrcavalcanti/mosaicoo/docs/sources/developers/plugins/package-a-plugin.md

 You've just built your first plugin, and now you want to share it with the world.
 In this guide, you'll learn how to package and share your plugin with others.

-For Grafana to be able to load a plugin, it first needs to be built.
+For Mosaicoo to be able to load a plugin, it first needs to be built.
 When you build a plugin from source, a `dist` directory is created that contains the production build, or _plugin assets_, for your plugin.

-When the Grafana server starts, it recursively looks in the plugin directory for any directory that contains a `plugin.json` file and tries to load the plugin assets in the same directory.
+When the Mosaicoo server starts, it recursively looks in the plugin directory for any directory that contains a `plugin.json` file and tries to load the plugin assets in the same directory.

 There are three steps needed to package a plugin: